ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 ### Step 2: Assign a Microsoft 365 License
 - Assign a Microsoft 365 license to the new user
 - Confirm access to core productivity and collaboration services, including Microsoft Teams, Outlook, and Microsoft 365 apps
-- Review the included services for a standard business onboarding scenario
+- Review the included services for a standard business onboarding scenario and create the user

 > Note: In a production environment, license services should be reviewed and adjusted according to the user’s job role and business requirements.